Refine your search by topic:

 Summary

-Thirty years ago, Every Baby Guilford was formed with the mission to reduce infant death and disability through community education and involvement.
+Thirty years ago, Every Baby Guilford (formerly known as the Guilford County Coalition on Infant Mortality) was formed with the mission to reduce infant death through community education and involvement.
 In doing so, they hoped to increase public awareness of infant mortality, which measures the rate at which a child born alive dies before his/her first birthday.

 “Infant mortality is a complex and continuing problem that strikes all types of families at any income level, and stems from a variety of health and societal ills [...]
 In 1988, North Carolina was ranked the worst state in the nation for infant mortality, and we have worked hard over the years to improve birth outcomes”. - Merle Green, Public Health Director in Guilford County